Instructions for Authors

-Since 1975, Canadian Public Policy has been the foremost peer-reviewed journal examining economic and social public policy issues in Canada.
-It is directed at a wide readership including policy researchers, decision makers and advisers in governments, businesses, unions, non-government organizations and universities
+Since 1975, Canadian Public Policy/Analyse de politiques has been the foremost peer-reviewed journal examining economic and social public policy issues in Canada.
+It is directed at a wide readership including policy researchers, decision makers and advisers in governments, businesses, unions, non-government organizations and universities.

-The Canadian Public Policy (CPP) adheres to the ethical guidelines of the Committee on Publication Ethics (COPE).
+The Canadian Public Policy/Analyse de politiques (CPP/Adp) adheres to the ethical guidelines of the Committee on Publication Ethics (COPE).
 The guidelines below follow closely those advocated by COPE.

 Authorship should reflect the individual's contribution to the research and to its reporting.
 Any individual who meets authorship criteria (that is, made a substantive contribution to the research) should be rewarded with authorship.
 Individuals who made less than a substantive contribution to the research should be listed in the acknowledgement footnote.
 Any form of guest, gift and ghost authorship is forbidden.
 Under COPE's definitions, a guest author is one who does not deserve authorship but is listed because of seniority or reputation; a gift author is one who does not deserve authorship but is listed as a favour or in return for payment; and a ghost author is one who deserves authorship but is not listed.